mallonie/luke/content/posts/2025/05/compute-blade-pxe-boot.md

 ## netboot.xyz

-To start with I have deployed an instance on [netboot.xyz](https://netboot.xyz) to my network, in my case it's running on a Raspberry Pi 3b that I already have on my network.
+To start with I have deployed an instance of [netboot.xyz](https://netboot.xyz) to my network, in my case it's running on a Raspberry Pi 3b that I already have on my network.

-It was a pretty simple job to get an instance running as it already has container images that can be run with you chosen runtime, in this case docker.
-I use the following script to run, this is fairly simple and can be used to update the image by running the script again:
+It was a pretty simple job to get an instance running as it already has container images that can be run with your chosen runtime, in this case docker.
+I use the following script to run it, this is fairly simple and can be used to update the image by running the script again:

 ```bash